golioth/setup-goliothctl/README.md

 # setup-goliothctl

 Use [`goliothctl`](https://docs.golioth.io/reference/command-line-tools/goliothctl/goliothctl/), the Golioth CLI, from GitHub Actions.
-This action can be used to directly call the CLI as well as use in other actions.
+This action can be used to directly call the CLI or used in other actions.

 # ✨ Quickstart